Sustainable living: List of organic matter that can be burned for fuel

 Digestion of organic material to produce methane is becoming an increasingly popular method of biomass energy production.
 Materials such as waste sludge can be digested to release methane gas that can then be burnt to produce electricity.
 Methane gas is also a natural by-product of landfills, full of decomposing waste, and can be harnessed here to produce electricity as well.
-The advantage in burning methane gas is that is prevents the methane from being released into the atmosphere, exacerbating the greenhouse effect.
+The advantage in burning methane gas is that it prevents the methane from being released into the atmosphere, exacerbating the greenhouse effect.
 Although this method of biomass energy production is typically large scale (done in landfills), it can be done on a smaller individual or community scale as well.

 Food

 Globally, food accounts for 48% and 90% of household environmental impacts on land and water resources respectively, with consumption of meat, dairy and processed food rising quickly with income.

 Environmental impacts of industrial agriculture

 Industrial agricultural production is highly resource and energy intensive.
 Industrial agriculture systems typically require heavy irrigation, extensive pesticide and fertilizer application, intensive tillage, concentrated monoculture production, and other continual inputs.
 As a result of these industrial farming conditions, today's mounting environmental stresses are further exacerbated.
 These stresses include: declining water tables, chemical leaching, chemical runoff, soil erosion, land degradation, loss in biodiversity, and other ecological concerns.